 There are several composting toilet systems, depending on your needs.
 Regardless of the type chosen, however, they all share the same basic features.
 All will generally require the use of electricity (for heaters or fans), a composting container, an air and exhaust system, and an access door for emptying.

-Continuous or single composters contain only one chamber.
-With this self-contained compost toilet, all excrement and composting materials go into the top and is removed from the bottom in a continuous fashion.
+- Continuous or single composters contain only one chamber.
+With this self-contained compost toilet, all excrement and composting materials go into the top and are removed from the bottom in a continuous fashion.

 In addition to these systems, you will find what is referred to as true toilet and dry toilet systems.